radbirb/Short-FedoraKDE-Tips/README.md

 The Fedora KDE spin is intentionally meant to ship with mostly *only* KDE software, and sometimes, some of the stuff it ships are not needed by most, and are perfectly safe for removal.

 **Remove ALL of the Akonadi suite** (includes KMail, Kontact, Korganiser): ``sudo dnf rm kf5-akonadi-*``

-**Remove additional KDE/Fedora apps** (this is made to match KDE neon's installed packages, which isn't much): ``sudo dnf remove akregator kamoso mediawriter elisa kmag kgpg qt5-qdbusviewer
+**Remove additional KDE/Fedora apps**: ``sudo dnf remove akregator kamoso mediawriter elisa-player kmag kgpg qt5-qdbusviewer kcharselect kcolorchooser dragon kmines kmahjongg kpat kruler kwalletmanager kmousetool kmouth kolourpaint libreoffice-*``

-Will be updated in a bit, but everything in general tips should be good.
+Super duper optional:

+I am of the opinion that dnfdragora is hot garbage, and should not ship with KDE spin due to DNF's CLI interface (or even Discover.) basically doing its job but better.

+**Remove dnfdragora**: ``sudo dnf remove dnf dragora``